Updated on: 11/12/2019

-Last month, we published a piece on the unusually high frequency of traffic accidents that take place on and nearby NE Juanita Drive in Kirkland.
+Last month, we published a piece on the unusually high frequency of traffic accidents on and around NE Juanita Drive in Kirkland.
 A preliminary investigation into the Kirkland Police Department’s records found that over about a year and a half – from June 2011 to November 2012 – there were at least 11 individual car accidents on NE Juanita Drive involving medical attention or significant injuries reported to and investigated by Kirkland police.

 Another Kirkland Accident